DexrnZacAttack/ImgurScraper/PlanetMinecraftScraper/README.md

 ### Planet Minecraft Scraper
-this only saves when you stop the program.
+This scrapes planet minecraft's forums, you do have to edit the range in the script